WINE 7002 - Evaluating Domestic and International Wine Markets

 Course website: www.myuni.adelaide.edu.au

-Paul van der Lee has 25 years experience in the Australian wine industry, spanning commercial and industry organisation roles, including hands on sales and business development responsibilities for 20 export markets.
+Paul van der Lee has more than 20 years experience in the Australian wine industry, spanning commercial and industry organisation roles, including hands on sales and business development responsibilities for 20 export markets.

 Paul has worked in the wine sector as chief executive for a medium-scale winery; as an independent wine business strategy consultant; as a senior economics and policy analyst for the Winemakers’ Federation of Australia; as an export business development manager for the South Australian Wine Industry Association; and as a Board member of Wine Australia, the Australian Government's statutory organisation responsible for the regulation and promotion of Australian wine.

 - Coordinated distribution and marketing of Australian wine brands in export markets, including participation in wine trade events in Canada, China, Denmark, Dubai, Germany, Ireland, Italy, Japan, South Korea, Sweden, UK, and USA.